 - And God gave the earthling a natural body for his natural existence on Earth.
-Many cults and other religions argue that our body is sinful while our soul is pure, but Adam had a pure physical body; and as we will discuss in future weeks, we now have corruption in our souls. - By the way, in case you are wondering about the historicity of this, the apostle Paul verified that the historical Adam was the first person created by God [1 Corinthians 15.45] and Jesus verified the historicity of Adam and Eve coming together in marriage [Matthew 19.5]. - † The emphasis in v.7 is that God is the supreme being; God created Adam out of the dirt; and this should remind us that we are nothing compared to God. - God puts us in the middle circle, he grants to us the validation and authority to be his image bearers, but without God's grace, we would be dirt; our whole species would be literal dirt without the breath of life God gave us, and we as individuals would be worth dirt, or at least no better than anything else in creation [the bottom circle] without the blessing of God. - So it should be obvious that God's plan was for people to depend on God and submit to God, to trust and obey God.
+Many cults and other religions argue that our body is sinful while our soul is pure, but Adam had a pure physical body; and as we will discuss in future weeks, we now have corruption in our souls. - By the way, in case you are wondering about the historicity of this, the apostle Paul verified that the historical Adam was the first person created by God [1 Corinthians 15.45] and Jesus verified the historicity of Adam and Eve coming together in marriage [Matthew 19.5]. - † The emphasis in v.7 is that God is the supreme being; God created Adam out of the dirt; and this should remind us that we are nothing compared to God. - God puts us in the middle circle, he grants to us the validation and authority to be his image to reflect his character, represent him, multiply his image, and rule over creation in his name but without God's grace, we would be dirt; our whole species would be literal dirt without the breath of life God gave us, and we as individuals would be worth dirt, or at least no better than anything else in creation [the bottom circle] without the blessing of God. - So it should be obvious that God's plan was for people to depend on God and submit to God, to trust and obey God.